 Conservation at the Red Shoot Camping Park

 The New Forest has long been recognised as a unique and beautiful part of our country.
 The centuries old landscape is rich in history and rare and diverse wildlife habitats and as a designated National Park, it enjoys the highest level of landscape protection available today.
+The New Forest Code outlines what you can do as a visitor to help us care for this special place and below is a summary of what we at The Red Shoot Camping Park are doing to help preserve this special place.

 Here at the Red Shoot Camping Park we aim to help protect and enhance these environmental assets and minimise our impact on the environment both locally and globally.
 We are proud holders of the Gold David Bellamy Conservation Award and as such are dedicated to raising awareness of environmental issues with our staff and visitors alike, aiming to provide our guests with a high quality holiday whilst supporting our local community and preserving our beautiful New Forest for the enjoyment of future generations.
+The New Forest Code outlines what you can do as a visitor to help us care for this special place.

 Here are some of the ways we are helping to reduce our environmental impact but to see our full David Bellamy environmental report, please click here.